Few Groups Reject Abortion-Restricted U.S. Global Health Funds

 The Trump administration has released its first assessment of the impact of the president's decision to reinstate the "Mexico City policy," which cuts off U.S. aid to international groups unless they promise not to provide or promote abortion, even with non-U.S. funding sources.

 The review finds that so far practically all grantees have agreed to those conditions.
-But opponents of the policy caution that the administation's statistics offer too incomplete a picture to draw conclusions about the policy's impact.
+But opponents of the policy caution that the administration's statistics offer too incomplete a picture to draw conclusions about the policy's impact.

 Every Republican president since Ronald Reagan has implemented the policy.
 But Trump's version — which he instituted three days after taking office — goes further.
 Whereas previous versions only covered U.S. funding of overseas family planning, Trump has extended the policy to funding of virtually all global health programs — potentially more than $7 billion a year, according to an analysis by the Kaiser Family Foundation.